 My official diagnosis is focal onset seizures with impaired awareness.
 But over recent years, I have been having focal onset aware seizures too.
-The main ways it affects me is fatigue – anyone who knows me, knows I am always tired.
+The main way it affects me is fatigue – anyone who knows me, knows I am always tired.

 I think it is a mix of the seizures and my meds, but I could go for a nap anytime of the day, and still sleep like a baby at night.
-I do generally get quite bad side effects from my meds – fatigue, dizziness, headaches, weight gain, irritability etc.
+I do generally get quite bad side effects from my meds – fatigue, dizziness, headaches, weight gain, irritability, etc.

 But I would say one unexpected effect is how when I explain my epilepsy to people, I have had some people say “that’s not real epilepsy”.

-That they belittle what I have gone through everyday of my life since I was nine, and most likely will go through for the rest of my life.
+That they belittle what I have gone through every day of my life since I was nine, and most likely will go through for the rest of my life.

-It can be very upsetting when people are so uneducated about this condition, and enraging when people make malicious jokes about it.
+It can be very upsetting when people are so uneducated about this condition and enraging when people make malicious jokes about it.

 How did you feel when you were first diagnosed?